joana92/java-concept/java_concept.md

     + help in observing or manipulating runtime behavior
     + help in debugging or testing programs
     + can call method by name when we do not know the method in advance
++ explain why java main function is `public static void main(String[]args)`
+  - public is a Aceessor Modifer.
+It means the main() function can be called from anywhere.
+  - static make the main() function can be called without instanlizing this class
+  - void mean the return type of main() function. main function return void(nothing)
+  - main is the keyword searched by JVM as the start of the application
+  - args is the paprameter for the main function

 <a name="OOP"/>